Why Reading the Text Matters

 Key facts

-• The referendum took place on 15 March 2026: 87.15% voted in favour
+• The referendum took place on 15 March 2026: 87.15% voted in favour, and the Constitution takes effect on July 1, 2026

 • A referendum vote concerns a legal text, not just political emotion